rogerix4/Plutus-Scroo/README.md

 # Scroo Bitcoin Brute Forcer, memcached workaround to the memory issue and fixed keygen

-A Bitcoin wallet collider that brute forces random wallet addresses
+A Bitcoin wallet collider that brute forces random wallet addresses from a databases on known addresses

 # About This Fork